 The interior of the Land Rover LR 3 is very universal offers a wide range of transformation options, and the cargo area can easily fit a set of universal expedition drawers or storage boxes.

 Surprisingly the Land Rover LR3 is having a very decent off-road capability compatible with Lexus GX or its global brother Toyota Land Cruiser Prado 120.
-If the technical difficulties and not easy maintenance don’t scare you on a long-term perspective, then Land Rover LR3 will be a perfect vehicle for off-roading and overland expeditions.
+Do basic maintenance, don’t let problems get out of hands, evaluate the trail difficulty (keep in mind that it’s not a Defender), and Land Rover LR3 will be a perfect vehicle for long comfortable road trips, recreational off-roading, and overland-style expeditions.

 Automotive journalist and technical writer at Offroadium.com with more than 10 years of experience in the sphere of aftermarket parts and 4×4 vehicle modifications.
 Passionate about off-roading, outdoor adventures, and an active lifestyle.